Energy in Denmark

+Denmark is well underway with a green transition of its energy production, focussing mostly on wind energy, but with an increasing share of solar energy and other sustainable green technologies.

-Denmark has considerable sources of oil and natural gas in the North Sea and ranked as number 32 in the world among net exporters of crude oil in 2008.
+Denmark has considerable sources of oil and natural gas in the North Sea, but is only ranked as number 57 in the world among net exporters of crude oil, as of 2023.
+It is a significant drop in recent years, as the country ranked as number 32 in 2008.
 Denmark expects to be self-sufficient with oil until 2050.
 However, gas resources are expected to decline, and production may decline below consumption in 2020, making imports necessary.
-Denmark imports around 12% of its energy (this statistic includes all forms of energy, not just electricity).
+Denmark imports around 12% of its energy (this statistic includes all forms of energy, not just electricity), but is also an exporter.

-Denmark has drastically decreased production of electricity from coal, and in 2019 it constituted less than 11% of the electricity production.
-Coal and all other fossil fuels, plus waste burned for electricity, amounted to 64.2% of the electricity production.
-The other 35.8% of the electricity produced came from renewables: wind power (8.7%; see wind power in Denmark), biomass and other combustible renewables (30%) and solar power (6.2%).
+Denmark has drastically decreased production of electricity from coal.
+In 2019, coal supplied less than 11% of electricity and production is scheduled to end by 2028.

-Denmark is a net importer of electricity: domestic production of electricity was equal to 83% of the total consumption, while net imports were 17% of the total consumption.
-The electricity Denmark imported came in large part from hydroelectricity and nuclear power (both being low-carbon sources).
-As a result, Denmark used hydroelectricity despite domestic production of it being close to zero; and part of the electricity consumed (3-4% according to older data) came from nuclear power, despite the country having no nuclear power stations.

-In February 2011 the Danish government announced the "Energy Strategy 2050" with the aim to be fully independent of fossil fuels by 2050, and a new government repeated the goal in 2015 despite public scepticism.
+In February 2011, the Danish government announced the "Energy Strategy 2050" with the aim to be fully independent of fossil fuels by 2050, and a new government repeated the goal in 2015, despite public scepticism.

 The European Renewables Directive set a mandatory target at 20% share of energy from renewable sources by 2020 (EU combined).
-In 2012 the Danish government adopted a plan to increase the share of electricity production from wind to 50% by 2020, and to 84% in 2035; this was later changed to a broader 100% renewable electricity by 2030 target.
+In 2012, the Danish government adopted a plan to increase the share of electricity production from wind to 50% by 2020, and to 84% in 2035; this was later changed to a broader 100% renewable electricity by 2030 target.

-Denmark's electrical grid is connected by transmission lines to other European countries, and had (according to the World Economic Forum) the best energy security in the EU in 2013 although this had fallen to third in the EU by 2014.
+Denmark's electrical grid is connected by transmission lines to other European countries, and had (according to the World Economic Forum) the best energy security in the EU in 2013, although it soon fell to a number three by 2014.
+The Nordic countries are longtime top performers in Europe, and globally, when it comes to the energy transition index (ETI): security, sustainability, and equity.
+Denmark competes continuously with Sweden, Finland, and Norway in the top four, and has generally fallen behind in recent years, as of 2025.